 Click here to get the Customer Journey Map Template.

-To boot, there’s also a ecommerce processes template pack so your store can be truly successful, and a logistics management template pack, ensuring your supply chain is perfected!
+To boot, there’s also an ecommerce processes template pack so your store can be truly successful, and a logistics management template pack, ensuring your supply chain is perfected.

-With the advice I’ve provided and the free templates courtesy of Process Street (don’t forget it’s free to sign up to their checklist app!) you’re ready for any challenge that presents itself to you as an online seller.
+With the advice I’ve provided and the free templates courtesy of Process Street, you’re ready for the challenges that present themselves to you as an online seller.